Monitoring platform events

 PAGE_ENTRY

-Page change - entering a different page.
+Page change - entering another page.

 FORM_SAVE